 There are tons of books about architecture features that you can reference, such as this book Architectural Details.

-Besides these three emerging themes to achieve modern Georgiann style, there are some other ideas to lean to the classic side of Georgian interiors while still making it look current.
+Besides these three emerging themes to achieve modern or comtemporary Georgian style, there are some other ideas to lean to the traditional side of Georgian interiors while still making it look current.

-Modern Georgian style homes are usually based on traditional design, but leveraging modern taste.
-For example, this home office corner has a lot of traditional design elements such as the spindle chair, wainscotting, herringbone floors.
+Modern Georgian style homes are usually based on traditional design, but leveraging comtemporary taste.
+For example, this home office / living room corner has a lot of traditional design elements such as the spindle chair, wainscoting, herringbone floors.

 At the same time, it has a modern taste that you can observe by the use of dark moody color for almost the entire space.
 The bookcase on the back has very clean lines which is very contemporary.
 The decor choice also lean more on geometric, such as the floor lamp on the left and stool.